valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/readme.md

 The *logic* portion of API *Logic* server is a declarative approach - you declare spreadsheet-like rules for multi-table constraints and derivations.
 The 5 rules shown below represent the same logic as 200 lines of Python - a remarkable **40X.**

 > Since they automate all the re-use and dependency management, rules are [40X more concise](https://github.com/valhuber/LogicBank/wiki/by-code) than code.
+Like a spreadsheet, rules __watch__ for changes, __react__ by automatically executing relevant rules, which can __chain__ to activate other rules; you can [visualize the process here](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#logic-execution-add-order---watch-react-chain).

 [Logic](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python) consists of rules **and** conventional Python code.
 Explore it like this:
 1. Open **Explorer > logic/declare_logic.py**: